Building a CD process using OpenShift Pipelines

 -

-Add the name parameter with its default value by entering the following:
+Add the app-name parameter with its default value by entering the following:

 -